 The most reliable way to determine if you are nearsighted or farsighted is to schedule an appointment with your eye doctor.
 During this appointment, your doctor will test the accuracy of your vision by having you read lines of letters on an eye chart at both a distance and up-close.

 Your doctor will then use an instrument called a phoropter, to test a variety of lenses that measure your refractive error, or the inaccuracy of the light rays entering your eye.
 Finally, the doctor will shine a light into each eye to directly check the reflection from the retina in the back of the eye.
 From here, he or she will determine how severe your condition is and what method would be best for correcting your vision issue.

 The best way to ensure you have healthy vision is by attending regular eye exams.
-VSP Direct offers reliable vision plans with full-coverage insurance, a vast network of experienced doctors, immediate savings on vision care and much more.
-Visit our Vision Hub to learn more about VSP Direct and how to take proper care of your eyes.
+VSP Individual Vision Plans offers reliable vision plans with full-coverage insurance, a vast network of experienced doctors, immediate savings on vision care and much more.

 Vision is a gift and because our eyes give us the ability to enjoy the holidays, here's five reasons you should be thanking your eyes this holiday sea...

 Before starting to plan for your cross-world sailing trip, take a moment to know your vision coverage for the years ahead.
 You don’t want to miss the ...

 Healthy vision association discounts

 Some plans can only be accessed through membership in the Healthy Vision Association (HVA), which helps its members see well and stay healthy.